What Composition to Choose for Product Images

 After CG experts divide the frame into squares, they draw a curved line that goes through all of them.
 It’s called the Fibonacci spiral.
 Since squares serve as a manual on how to group the objects within the CG render, the Fibonacci spiral manifests the dynamics of the whole scene.

 Even if this approach seems to be a bit complicated and laborious to you, CG experts know it is worth the effort.
-Both Ancient Greeks and Renaissance architects proved that the human eye sees the images with the golden ratio as beautiful ones.
-This rule works for modern CG renders too, and 3D arrangement based on this ration comes out perfectly organized, i.e. golden.
+Both Ancient Greeks and Renaissance architects proved that the human eye sees images with the golden ratio as beautiful ones.
+This rule works for modern CG renders too, and 3D arrangement based on this ratio comes out perfectly organized, i.e. golden.

 #4.
 Minimum of Objects

 A minimalistic CG render is not the same thing as a product photo on a white background.
 However, austerity is also the key to this type of visual arrangement.
 To create a minimalistic CG image, 3D artists place the main object in the center and add only a few decorative items to accompany it.

 Thus, all the buyers’ attention goes directly to the product but still, a 3D lifestyle render looks livable and cozy.
 In the case of a minimalist arrangement, CG artists add depth to the scene not with decor but by experimenting with the surrounding interior and its finishing.

 The composition is not only about arranging objects in the scene but also about the color combinations.
 Professional CG artists use a color wheel to pick colors and tones for each CG render.
 They select complementing or contrasting colors depending on the task and design of the main item.

 For example, to highlight the bold-colored product, CG specialists can choose more neutral tones for surrounding objects.
 Or on the contrary, they can add some color contrasts here and there to enhance the dynamics of the 3D render even more.